Workers' Party of Korea: Kim Jong Il's rule (1980–2011)

-Kim Jong-un's rule (2011–present)
+Kim Jong Un's rule (2011–present)

-After Kim Jong-il's death, the North Korean elite consolidated Kim Jong-un's position; he was declared in charge of the country when the official report of his father's death was published on 19 December.
+After Kim Jong Il's death, the North Korean elite consolidated Kim Jong Un's position; he was declared in charge of the country when the official report of his father's death was published on 19 December.
 On 26 December 2011, the official newspaper Rodong Sinmun hailed him as supreme leader of the party and the state.
-On 30 December a meeting of the Politburo officially appointed him Supreme Commander of the Korean People's Army, after he was nominated for the position by Kim Jong-il in October 2011 (the anniversary of Kim Jong-il's becoming general secretary).
-Despite the fact that he was not a Politburo member, Kim Jong-un was named to the unofficial position of the supreme leader of the Workers' Party of Korea.
+On 30 December a meeting of the Politburo officially appointed him Supreme Commander of the Korean People's Army, after he was nominated for the position by Kim Jong Il in October 2011 (the anniversary of Kim Jong Il's becoming general secretary).
+Despite the fact that he was not a Politburo member, Kim Jong Un was named to the unofficial position of the supreme leader of the Workers' Party of Korea.

-After celebrations for Kim Jong-il's 70th birth anniversary, the Politburo announced on 18 February the 4th Party Conference (which was scheduled for mid-April 2012, near the 100th birth anniversary of Kim Il-sung) "to glorify the sacred revolutionary life and feats of Kim Jong-il for all ages and accomplish the Juche cause, the Songun revolutionary cause, rallied close around Kim Jong-un".
-Kim Jong-un was promoted to the rank of "Marshal of the Republic" in July 2012.
-At the 4th Party Conference on 11 April, Kim Jong-il was declared Eternal General Secretary and Kim Jong-un was elected to the newly created post of First Secretary of the Workers' Party of Korea and the Presidium.
-The conference amended the party rules to say Kimilsungism-Kimjongilism "the only guiding idea of the party".
-In December 2013, the party experienced its first open inner struggle in decades with the purge of Jang Song-taek.
+After celebrations for Kim Jong Il's 70th birth anniversary, the Politburo announced on 18 February the 4th Party Conference (which was scheduled for mid-April 2012, near the 100th birth anniversary of Kim Il Sung) "to glorify the sacred revolutionary life and feats of Kim Jong Il for all ages and accomplish the Juche cause, the Songun revolutionary cause, rallied close around Kim Jong Un".
+Kim Jong Un was promoted to the rank of "Marshal of the Republic" in July 2012.
+At the 4th Party Conference on 11 April, Kim Jong Il was declared Eternal General Secretary and Kim Jong Un was elected to the newly created post of First Secretary of the Workers' Party of Korea and the Presidium.
+The conference amended the party rules to say Kimilsungism–Kimjongilism "the only guiding idea of the party".
+In December 2013, the party experienced its first open inner struggle in decades with the purge of Jang Song-thaek.